 Just walk out the door and around the block.
 If you are feeling overwhelmed, this is the place to start.
 You can always go back inside.
 But if it turns out to be easier than expected, you can always keep going.
 I used this mental trick to get myself out the door in Uganda when I was tired of all the attention and calls of “mzungu!” and it often led me to memorable experiences.

 Seek out less touristy places.
 If you’re on the tourist trail, wander a few blocks in a different direction and you might find an entirely different experience.
 In Aswan, Egypt, for example, I found the corniche and several blocks closest to the Nile to be an unpleasant gauntlet of aggressive touts and absurdly high prices.
-Several blocks inland, where the folks from the Nile cruises rarely venture, I found friendly waves, honest shopkeepers, and positive interactions.
+Several blocks inland, where the folks from the Nile cruises rarely venture, I found friendly waves, honest shopkeepers, and positive interactions with locals.
 The sad reality of overtourism is that everything becomes transactional, so seek out places where you might be seen as a human rather than a business opportunity, and open yourself up to the interactions that follow.

 Engage with friendly locals.
 This is the best remedy I know for coping with the temptation to box people into frustrating generalizations.
 Face-to-face with a single human being, it’s harder to generalize.
 If you’re lucky enough to find a local who is as interested in talking with you as you are with them (and with whom you have some language in common), relish the opportunity to connect and learn.

 Often, but not always, I find these conversation partners in locals who are young, outgoing, and educated, and we learn a lot from each other.
 If it feels appropriate, ask questions: What does it mean when passing cars honk at me?
 What do people here think about a woman traveling solo?
 What impressions do people here have of my home country?